123tervil/Universal-Scheduling-Protocol/The Vision.md

 ## 4. Execution Strategy: The Company Framework

-To solve the extreme fragmentation and liability risks, a centralized entity is required.
-The vision is to build a closed company in control, with an open protocol (USP) around it.
+To solve the extreme fragmentation and liability risks, while delivering a optimal user experience(deeply personal ai with access to any merchant), a centralized entity is required.
+The vision is to build a closed company in control(BusyBook, Inc.), with an open protocol (USP) around it.
 Because the risk surface is too high, it requires open calls but closed control.

 ### Core Infrastructure Layers